-Review of 2021 financial accounts and audit following the re-appointment of Crowe UK LLP as the company's auditor

-Monitoring the integrity of the financial statements, plans and forecasts, with a particular focus on cash flow management, developing longer term planning and the financing needs of the business to ensure future sustainability

-The business' ongoing capacity to accommodate, not only the impacts of the Coronavirus pandemic, but also those arising from the United Kingdom's exit from the European Union and overall elevated uncertainty and unpredictability of trading conditions generally

-Improving risk management and accountabilities, including how risks are identified, mitigated and reported to the Committee and the board of directors

-Working with the external auditors and monitoring the ongoing audit requirements of the company, including providing input to the audit plan

-Monitoring the ongoing legal and banking requirements of the company, including compliance with banking covenants relating to facilities in place with Triodos

-Reviewing foreign exchange hedging arrangements

-Review of internal controls

-Create a plan to revise and formalise policies in relation to the Committee's terms of reference, including whistle-blowing, capability audits, internal audit

-Consideration and approval of the transition of the management accounts of the organisation to a "4-4-5" timetable in place of the existing calendar monthly approach
+- Review of 2022 financial accounts and audit following the re-appointment of Crowe UK LLP as the company's auditor - Monitoring the integrity of the financial statements, plans and forecasts, with a particular focus on cash flow management, developing longer term planning and the financing needs of the business to ensure future sustainability - The business' ongoing capacity to accommodate and adapt to to changes to organic regulations resulting from the United Kingdom's exit from the European Union (as referenced in the Business Review and Director's Report sections on pages 2 and 8).
+This included oversight of the legal, tax and accounting implications of the resultant action to incorporate a new subsidiary in the Republic of Ireland. - Continuous improvement to processes around risk management and accountabilities, including how risks are identified, mitigated and reported to the Committee and the board of directors - Working with the external auditors and monitoring the ongoing audit requirements of the company, including providing input to the audit plan - Monitoring the ongoing legal and banking requirements of the company, including compliance with banking covenants relating to facilities in place with Triodos - · Reviewing foreign exchange hedging arrangements - Review of internal controls - Continuing work to revise and formalise policies in relation to the Committee's terms of reference, including whistle-blowing, capability audits, internal audit

 The Committee has continued to be involved, along with the Board, in considering the information on which the directors determine that the accounts should be prepared on a going concern basis.
 As noted, the cash position of the Company remains under constant review by Management and will continue to be the subject of ongoing and frequent review by the Board.
-While noting the increased revenues of Cafédirect, the Committee is mindful of the risk that accelerated growth can entail and accordingly the Chair and the Head of Finance maintain ongoing dialogue to ensure that information presented to the Board adapts to the Company's circumstances to ensure sound financial governance.
+While noting the volatility and unpredictability that continues to prevail in the external environment, the Committee is mindful of the risk that this poses to working capital security and profitability.
+Accordingly the Chair and the Head of Finance maintain ongoing dialogue to ensure that information presented to the Board adapts to the Company's circumstances to ensure sound financial governance.

-It is noted that the covenants in place that support the loan from Triodos, had been breached on eight occasions during 2021 - in all cases related to the profit measure.
-In four of these cases, the breach was for achievement of profit above the budget target.
-There were no breaches of covenants based on the gross sales measure.
-The cause of the breaches in all cases (except for a miss in January 2021 which was caused by lower profit than budgeted at end of 2020) were the changes to phasing of marketing spend during the year which had all been approved by the Board at the relevant time.
+It is noted that the covenants in place that support the loan from Triodos, had been breached on twelve occasions during 2022 (2021: eight occasions) - in all but one cases related to the profit measure.
+In five of these cases, the breach was for achievement of profit above the budget target.
+The cause of the six breaches on the profit measure were due to weaker than expected net sales in Quarter 1 and the impact of unforeseen and significant increases in input costs.
+This was due mainly to coffee prices, but also the fall in the value of the Pound versus US Dollar.
+The one breach on the gross sales measure occurred in August where grocery retail was weaker than expected.
 In all instances the breaches were confirmed by Triodos as not being a matter of concern.